Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: Abstract

 \section{Abstract}

-The Higgs boson pair production via gluon-gluon and vector boson fusion processes in the $b\bar{b}\mu^+\mu^-$ final state at the LHC is studied.
-A cut-based analysis and a machine learning analysis using boosted decision trees are performed with categorizations and optimizations depending on the variations of the Higgs self-coupling $\kappa_\lambda$ and the four-boson $HHVV$ coupling $\kappa_{\rm{2V}}$.
-The expected sensitivities are extracted with different luminosities assumed up to the full HL-LHC runs.
-The expected upper limit at 95\% confidence level on the $HH$ production is calculated as 42 (25) times the SM cross-section using the cut-based method (boosted decision trees) for the gluon-gluon fusion production, and 618 for the vector boson fusion production, assuming a luminosity of 3000 fb$^{-1}$.
-The expected constraints at 95\% confidence level on $\kappa_{\lambda}$ and $\kappa_{\rm{2V}}$, are found to be $-13.1< \kappa_{\lambda}< 18.4$ ($-10.1< \kappa_{\lambda}< 16.1$) and $-2.1< \kappa_{\rm{2V}}< 4.2$ using the cut-based method (boosted decision trees), respectively, assuming a luminosity of 3000 fb$^{-1}$.
+The Higgs boson pair production via gluon-gluon fusion and vector boson fusion in the $b\bar{b}\mu^+\mu^-$ final state at the LHC is studied to probe the Higgs self-coupling $\kappa_\lambda$ and the four-boson HHVV coupling $\kappa_{\rm{2V}}$ for the first time.
+A cut-based analysis and a machine learning analysis using boosted decision trees are performed with categorizations and optimizations depending on the variations of these couplings.
+The expected sensitivities are extracted with different integrated luminosities assumed up to the full HL-LHC runs.
+The expected upper limit at 95\% confidence level on the HH production is calculated as 47 (28) times the Standard Model cross-section using the cut-based method (boosted decision trees) for the gluon-gluon fusion production, and 928 for the vector boson fusion production, assuming an integrated luminosity of 3000 fb$^{-1}$.
+The expected constraints on the couplings at 95\% confidence level are calculated to be $-13.8< \kappa_{\lambda}< 19.1$ ($-10.0< \kappa_{\lambda}< 15.5$) and $-3.4< \kappa_{\rm{2V}}< 5.5$ using the cut-based method (boosted decision trees), respectively, assuming an integrated luminosity of 3000 fb$^{-1}$.